WillemB2104/WillemB2104.github.io/_pages/cv.md

 ## In brief

-**Postdoctoral Researcher**, Leiden University, Institute of Education & Child Studies (2024–present)
+**Postdoctoral Researcher**, Leiden University, Institute of Education & Child Studies (2023–present)

-**Postdoctoral Researcher**, Amsterdam UMC, Department of Psychiatry (2025–present)
+**Postdoctoral Researcher**, Amsterdam UMC - location VUmc, Department of Psychiatry (2025–present)

 **PhD in Psychiatry**, Amsterdam UMC / University of Amsterdam (2024) *[Neuroimaging Biomarkers for Psychiatry: Predicting Diagnosis and Treatment Outcome using Machine Learning](https://pure.uva.nl/ws/files/163646716/Thesis.pdf)*

-Daily supervisor and co-promotor for one PhD candidate, and supervisor to Research Master's students.
+Daily supervisor and co-promotor for one PhD candidate, and supervisor to four MSc research students.
+Guest lecturer at Leiden University since 2024.

 Member of the
 [ENIGMA-OCD](https://enigma.ini.usc.edu/ongoing/enigma-ocd-working-group/) and